mtelewa/fitness-tracker/README.md

 ### Acknowledgement

-I would like to thank my Code Institute mentor Jubril Akolade for his feedback and support
+I would like to thank my Code Institute mentor Jubril Akolade for his feedback and support.
+I am also thankful to Sean, my fellow student at CI for providing some tips and advise against pitfalls and generally for sharing some thoughts and nice conversations.
+I would like to thank Kay, our cohort facilitator for the continous motivation and support.